How to crack an interview for your dream company

 till retention period, retains order, good for short

-messages, throughput 10K/sec Message Q - User push model, provides consistent delivery of
+Message Q - User push model, provides consistent delivery of

 messages, removes messages when consumed by all, does